mgarbacz/brunch-express-socket-angular/README.md

     socket.js
     package.json

 The `brunch new` command automatically used NPM to download the dependencies that are in `package.json`.
-This includes JavaScript compilation and minifying, CSS compilation and minifying, JavaScript linting, and auto-reload (which will auto refresh the browser window when it finds a change in the project structure), as well as Express.js and Socket.io.
+This includes JavaScript linting, compilation, and minifying, CSS compilation and minifying, and auto-reload (which will auto refresh the browser window when it finds a change in the project structure), as well as `Express.js` and `Socket.io`.

 There are three commands needed to run all the tools